realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/quic/README.md

 ## Summary

-QUIC entrypoints provide a fast, resilient, and stealthy access path into the VPN Access Layer.
+QUIC entrypoints provide a fast, resilient, and stealthy access path into the **network-access-layer**.
-By combining Hysteria2 performance, QUIC traffic normalization, and strong DPI resistance, they offer a powerful alternative to TLS—especially in regions where TLS is throttled or heavily inspected.
+By combining tuic v5 performance, QUIC traffic normalization, and strong DPI resistance, they offer a powerful alternative to TLS—especially in regions where TLS is throttled or heavily inspected.